 Two of the most prominent tombs present in this garden are the tomb of Muhammad Shah and the tomb of Sikandar Lodhi.
 Muhammad Shah of the Sayyid Dynasty was the third ruler of the dynasty who ruled Delhi from 1434-1445.

 Sayyid rulers were the subservience of the Timurids.
 Muhammad Shah didn’t make any prominent mark during his 11 years of rule.
 He along with his son was considered as two of the weakest and incapable rulers that ever ruled Delhi.

 That is the reason, they were overthrown by the Lodhis soon enough.
 The tomb of Muhammad Shah is a reminder of the Sayyid dynasty that ruled Delhi once!

-Spread over 90 acres, this place is certainly one of the most beautiful places in the heartland of “Dilwalo ki Dilli”.
-Lodhi garden Delhi this place is loved by the school, college goers and love birds of Delhi.
+Spread over 90 acres, this place is certainly one of the most beautiful places in the heartland of “Dilwale ki Dilli”.
+Lodhi garden Delhi this place is loved by the school, college-goers, and love birds of Delhi.

 Lodhi garden for couples is a safe and chilled place!
 The solace and calmness this place offers are unbelievable.
-It can give you some peace of mind and a quick break from the ever going hustle and bustle of the metro city life.
+It can give you some peace of mind and a quick break from the ever-going hustle and bustle of metro city life.

 Lodhi Garden attracts visitors from different corners of the world.
 Not only people visit this place to take some snaps, but they also spend hours here enjoying the history of India.

 Once you reach here, you will see a wonderful historical atmosphere attracting you.
-If you love history, then this place, of course, has lots of offer you.
+If you love history, then this place, of course, has lots of offers for you.